 - Mortgage Broker Qualified to Manage an Agency

 - Fully Qualified Real Estate Broker Qualified to Manage an Agency

-At this time, individuals acting as mortgage agents and brokers in Nova Scotia, Newfoundland, New Brunswick, Prince Edward Island, Yukon, Northwest Territories and Nunavut are not exempted from Ontario’s education and experience requirements.
+At this time, individuals acting as mortgage agents and brokers in Nova Scotia, Newfoundland, Prince Edward Island, Yukon, Northwest Territories and Nunavut are not exempted from Ontario’s education and experience requirements.
 Individuals from these jurisdictions may apply to FSCO to be licensed but will need to meet education, experience and eligibility requirements.